-We use comfortable air-con vehicles and endevour to provide more seats than guests.
-Road conditions vary and some are in excellent conditions while others may be similiar to those found in remote regions of Australia.
+We use comfortable air-con vehicles and endeavour to provide more seats than guests.
+Road conditions vary and some are in excellent conditions while others may be similar to those found in remote regions of Australia.

 International Air Travel

-Thai Airways International is the simplest airline to use for the flights required.
+From Australia, Thai Airways International is the simplest airline to use for the flights required.
 There are other, possibly slightly cheaper but more complicated options.
-We can assist with your flights at attractive prices.
+We suggest liaising with your preferred travel agent, who can assist with your flights at attractive prices, and be on hand should changes be required.
+We can recommend agents.
 Stopovers enroute are possible.
-So too are upgrades to Business Class.
-Call us to discuss options.
+So too are upgrades to Premier, or Business Class.

-Apart from good and relevant information, and excellent hands-on workshops, we include attractive accommodation, good sightseeing opportunities, plenty of ‘getting-to-meet-the-locals’ encounters and of course, great dining opportunities from exquisite restaurants to quaint local cafes.
-We don’t hold your hand all the way so there are ‘free time’ periods to allow you to rest, explore on your own, or simply visit a café for an iced coffee.
+Apart from good and relevant information, and excellent hands-on workshops, we include attractive, and best available, accommodation, good sightseeing opportunities, plenty of ‘getting-to-meet-the-locals’ encounters and of course, great dining opportunities from exquisite restaurants to quaint local cafes.
+We don’t hold your hand all the way, so there are ‘free time’ periods to allow you to rest, explore on your own, or simply visit a café for an iced coffee or fruit juice.